emmakuen/tealeaf-homepage/content.md

 [Photos of customers included]

 The taste of the pyramid bags is so much nicer than normal tea bags and I can't see me changing my thoughts any time soon.
-(Dave Bryson)
+(Brian James)
 These lovely products may help you and bring you to another level!!
 I am having the tea anytime i feel depressed… since I’ve been working from home for a period, these comforting products really can help you out!
-(Ben Hadley)
+(Andrew Hadley)
 TeaLeaf is a life saver!
 The smell is roof raising.
 The tin is so attractive on my shelf.
 And then there is the tea.
 It has these lovely fruity blackberry tones mixed into the traditional Earl Grey.
 Tea lovers will appreciate the high quality of these tea bags.
-(Steve Miller)
+(Edward Anderson)
 I got TeaLeaf for the whole family, and it frees up so much time!
 Plus, everything is organic and without plastic.
-(Hannah Smith)
+(Helena Steele)

 ### Section with logos of featured publications [see images]